The EU AI Act: A Comprehensive Overview

 Introduction

 In the age of digital transformation, Artificial Intelligence (AI) plays a crucial role in developing and implementing innovative solutions across various sectors.
 While AI offers immense benefits and opportunities, it also raises questions regarding ethical guidelines, data protection, and safety.
-The European Union (EU) has recognized these challenges and drafted the EU AI Act, a groundbreaking legislative framework aimed at regulating the use of AI systems within the EU.
+The European Union (EU) has recognised these challenges and drafted the EU AI Act, a groundbreaking legislative framework aimed at regulating the use of AI systems within the EU.
 This text provides a comprehensive overview of the EU AI Act, its main objectives, the classification of AI risks, and its impact on businesses and consumers.

 Objectives of the EU AI Act